smontanari/smocker/README.md

 ## Usage
 ### Test Scenarios
-A test scenario is a function where you program the expected behaviour of the backend server, i.e. the expected http responses to specific http ajax requests.
-Inside your scenario function `this` is your *fake server*.
+A test scenario is a javascript *function* where you program the expected behaviour of the backend server, i.e. the expected http responses to specific http ajax requests.
+Inside your scenario function `this` is your **mock server**.
 Its available actions are the usual suspects, i.e. `get`, `post`, `put`, and `delete`.
 Each take one argument, the url path of the incoming ajax request, and return a proxy object that you can instruct on how to handle the request:
 ```javascript
 smocker.play(function() {
   this.get('/user/1/todos').redirectToFixture('/test/fixtures/todos.json');